Crizz0/knowledgebase/README.md

 # phpBB 3.2/3.3 Extension - Knowledge Base

 This extension adds a knowledge base to your phpBB board, where you can create categories with articles.
-The articles can be created by users with the necessary permissions and t0 be created by users without the complete permissions, but will only be displayed after approval.
+The articles can be created by users with the necessary permissions and be created by users without the complete permissions, but will only be displayed after approval.

-The extension adds a settings menu to phpBB ACP under the extension tab.
+The extension adds a settings page to phpBB ACP under the extension tab.

 ## Install instructions: